Pylons/pyramid/docs/quick_tutorial/cookiecutters.rst

     .. code-block:: text

-        Starting subprocess with file monitor
+        Starting monitor for PID 60461.
-        Starting server in PID 73732.
+        Starting server in PID 60461.
         Serving on http://localhost:6543
         Serving on http://localhost:6543